Spend Money and Invest In Yourself

 When I got my hair braided for the first time it was phenomenal.. and expensive. $180 later my wallet was coughing up dust.

-How you can do your own hair depends on your time frame.
+How you can do your own hair as a form of investing in yourself depends on your time frame.

 Ask yourself "can you wait a few days"